inet-framework/inet/showcases/tsn/streamfiltering/statistical/doc/index.rst

 Filtering and Policing in INET
 ------------------------------

-Filtering and policing - we'll use the two terms interchangably here - enforces requirements for data rate and burst size in a packet stream, by dropping excessive packets.
-In INET, by default, filtering is done in the bridging layer of TSN network nodes (although filtering components can also be inserted elsewhere in the network stack). network stack? wdym?
+Filtering and policing - we'll use the two terms interchangeably here - enforces requirements for data rate and burst size in a packet stream, by dropping excess packets.
+In INET, by default, filtering is done in the bridging layer of TSN network nodes (although filtering components can also be inserted elsewhere in network nodes).

+**review** filtering AND policing -> interchangable? then why 'and'?

 .. note:: Filtering components don't even require a complete network to function, as demonstrated in the the :doc:`/showcases/tsn/streamfiltering/underthehood/doc/index` showcase.